Ossetra

-Ossetra (also Oscietra, Osetra, or Asetra) caviar is one of the most prized and expensive types of caviar (eclipsed in price only by Beluga caviar).
-It is obtained from the Ossetra sturgeon, which weighs 50-400 pounds and can live up to 50 years.
+Ossetra (also Osetra, Oscietra, Osetrova, or Asetra) caviar is one of the most prized and expensive types of caviar (eclipsed in price only by Beluga caviar).
+It is obtained from the Ossetra sturgeon, which weighs 50–400 pounds (22.6–181.4 kg) and can live up to 50 years.

 Ossetra caviar varies in color from deep brown to gold.
 Lighter varieties are more sought after, as they have the richest flavor and come from the oldest sturgeon.
 Golden Ossetra is a rare form of Ossetra caviar and is golden-yellow with a very rich flavor.